Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Practices of Therapists to Guide Rehabilitation Sessions

 \subsection{Understanding Physical and Emotional Status for Tailored Rehabilitation}

-All therapists highlighted the importance of understanding the status of a post-stroke survivor to provide an adequate session and described the considerations of physical and emotional factors to guide a session.
+Therapists highlighted the importance of understanding the status of a post-stroke survivor to provide an adequate session and recommended considering physical and emotional factors to guide a session.
 As post-stroke survivors have diverse physical and emotional conditions, therapists aim to build a mutual relationship with post-stroke survivors over sessions to better understand their status and tailor a session accordingly.

 \textit{``There are a lot of reasons why post-stroke survivors cannot do an exercise properly (...) we have to understand the status of a post-stroke survivor (...) how a post-stroke survivor moves, whether the post-stroke survivor is tired or has any pains (...) so that we determine what kinds of feedback would work the best to have good performance''} (TP 1).